For MarketersFor DevelopersFor Product

 What stays the same

-To minimize migration effort, ULink maintains compatibility where possible:
+To minimize migration effort, Ulinkly maintains compatibility where possible:

 • Same link structure patterns